pran-7-5/eco_style/README.md

 Ban the boats except wood and electric ones.

-army vehicles are not efficient
+army vehicles are not efficient.

-banning of commercial heavy metal shipping vessels, new vessel = natural flax fiber and carbon fiber + wood + electric propultion + (solar+wind) combo powered. shipment = only technology, not everything grow food at your country
+banning of commercial heavy metal shipping vessels, new vessel = natural flax fiber and carbon fiber + wood + electric propultion + (solar+wind) combo powered. shipment = only technology, not everything grow food at your country.
 ```

 schemes
 --------------------------------------------------------------------------------------------
 ```
-No need for capital and cities.
-5G and satellite internet is already here. disperse the crowd ( new invention required : oneweb to 5G converter technology do not exist)

-Ban public chairs, seats from cement plastic stone metal by wood only
+Ban public chairs, seats from cement, plastic, stone and metal.
+By wood only.
+Stop building statues...
+Planet doesn't even like a stone to be picked up.

-Ban glass items
+banning of street lights and pole = solar powered, 20 w LED enough ....should be mounted on a tree rather than steel pole.

+banning of paper.

 Fans can be made with flax fiber why metal and plastic.

-Stop building statues...
-Planet doesn't even like a stone to be picked up
+banning of currency notes immidietly and digital apps are already there.

+The clay artists and over jobs where heat curing is required, the oven power should be solar not wood or coal.

 Stop building dams.

 wheat, rice, pulses can be bought only. rest grow on your own.

+banning of fiber optic cables.

+No need for capital and cities.
+5G and satellite internet is already here. disperse the crowd. ( new invention required : oneweb to 5G converter technology do not exist)

-gov has no buisness in buisness. convert all gov manufacturing and service to private
+gov has no buisness in buisness. convert all gov manufacturing and service to private.

 reduction of pol muscle and fire and vehicles speed.

-banning of paper

-free speech
+free speech.

-banning of currency notes immidietly and digital apps are already there.

-banning of fiber optic cables.

-banning of street lights and pole = solar powered, 20 w LED enough ....should be mounted on a tree rather than steel pole

-The clay artists and over jobs where heat curing is required, the oven power should be solar not wood or coal.

 reduction of classrooms in schools and colleges rather sports and art clubs, markets, online apps are enough for meeting discovering new people already.
 But practical labs should remain the same.

-pre set adult content filter by google and all
+pre set adult content filter by google and all.

 So many things not to do, so what shoud we do = decision making, learn, observe, and art, culture(sports, dance, music, movies) , exploration, tourism thats where you should focus on.

 Automatic deletion of data = google, Microsoft, meta ...
-Free up data centers...1 backup in data center another should be peer to peer distributed
+Free up data centers...1 backup in data center another should be peer to peer distributed.

-Be careful that even small things can cause lot of pollution
+Be careful that even small things and negligence can cause lot of pollution.

-Metal cement petroleum and transportation
-Anything linked to this creates pollution
+Metal cement petroleum and transportation, anything linked to this creates pollution,
 Because these are obtained through mining.
 ```